Pramod Sawant

-Pramod Sawant (born 24 April 1973) is an Indian politician and ayurveda medical practitioner who has served as the 11th Chief Minister of Goa since March 2019.
+Pramod Pandurang Sawant (born 24 April 1973) is an Indian politician and former ayurveda medical practitioner who has served as the 11th chief minister of Goa since March 2019.
 He represents the Sanquelim constituency in the Goa Legislative Assembly as a member of the Bharatiya Janata Party since 2012.

 Early life and education

-Pramod Sawant was born on 24 April 1973 in Mapusa, Goa to Pandurang Sawant.
+Pramod Pandurang Sawant was born on 24 April 1973 in Pali-Kothambi, Goa, to Pandurang Sawant.
 He obtained a Bachelor of Ayurveda, Medicine and Surgery degree from the Ganga Education Society's Ayurvedic Medical College in Kolhapur and a postgraduate degree of Master of Social Work from the Tilak Maharashtra University at Pune.

 Political career

 Sawant started his electoral career when he contested the 2008 Pale Constituency by-election on the Bharatiya Janata Party ticket and lost to Pratap Prabhakar Gauns of the Indian National Congress.
 The Pale constituency was abolished due to the delimitation of assembly constituencies.

 He contested the 2012 assembly election from the newly formed Sanquelim constituency and won with 14,255 votes, securing 66.02% of the vote share and defeating Gauns of the Indian National Congress.
 He also served as the spokesperson of the Goa unit of the Bharatiya Janata Party for a brief period of time.

 In the 2017 election, Sawantas re-elected from Sanquelim, defeating Dharmesh Saglani of the Indian National Congress with 10,058 votes (43.04%).
 On 22 March 2017, he was elected as the Speaker of the Goa Legislative Assembly.

 He secured a third consecutive victory in the 2022 assembly election from Sanquelim, again defeating Saglani again.
 However, the contest was much tighter than previous years — Sawant won by a narrow margin of just 666 votes, receiving 12,250 votes (47.73%) against Saglani’s 11,584 votes (45.13%).